Kathryn C. Thornton: Leadership

-Thornton became the chairwoman of the board of directors at the Space Foundation.
+Thornton is a Director Emeritus of the Space Foundation’s Board of Directors, having joined the organization in 2010 and serving in various capacities, including as Chairwoman from 2020 to 2022.

+In November 2020, Thornton appeared at WomenTech Network's Women in Tech Global Awards.
+During her appearance, she shared her experiences as a scientist and astronaut, aiming to support and inspire women in the technology sector.

 Personal life

 Thornton is married to Stephen T. Thornton from Oak Ridge, Tennessee.
-She has two stepsons, Kenneth and Michael Thornton, and three daughters, Carol Hood, Laura Stratton, and Susan Thornton.
-In her spare time, she enjoys skiing and Scuba diving.
+She has two stepsons and three daughters.
 On October 16, 2019, Thornton completed a through-hike of the Appalachian Trail.